h0ngcha0/liuhongchao.github.io/_posts/2014-11-10-why-teespring-is-awesome.md

 enabling merchants to sell their designs (using Tshirt as medium) more efficiently and at larger scale, it removes the burden of manufacturing from them as well.
-When ideas are the only differentiator, it encourages more innovative design and smarter marketing.
+When ideas are the only differentiator for a product, it encourages more innovative in the area of design and marketing.
 As the result of that, manufacturing could be made more efficient as well.

+I call this Manufacturing as a Service (MaaS) and believe that it has a bright future.
 Not all products fall into the category where its manufacturing can be completely outsourced.
-However sites like [Teespring](http://www.teespring.com/) point out a possible direction for the future of E-commerce: if we abstract away more pain points for both merchants and consumers, good things will happen.
+However sites like [Teespring](http://www.teespring.com/) point out a possible direction for the future of E-commerce: if we abstract away more pain points for both the merchants and consumers, good things will happen.